k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

 - Create a Project with Fabric V8.3.X and PostgreSQL DB.
 - Attach the relevant GitHub branch to this project.
-- Edit the following Globals in the relevant branch before cloning in order to create the TDM DB and k2masking schema during the first TDM LU deployment:
+- Edit the following Globals in the relevant branch **before** cloning in order to create the TDM DB and k2masking schema during the first TDM LU deployment:
   - The **CREATE_TDMDB** Global in the TDM LU must be set to **true**
-  - Optional: Edit the **TDMDB_SCHEMA** shared Global if you wish to create a schema other than **public** for the TDM DB.
+  - Optional: Edit the **TDMDB_SCHEMA** shared Global if you wish to change the schema name for the TDM DB (the default schema name contains the cluster ID).
 - Create a Space based on this Project.
 Deploy the project to Fabric.